KhronosGroup/Vulkan-ValidationLayers/BUILD.md

     Locating the library for this repo can be done in two different ways:
       -  The Vulkan SDK can be installed.
 In this case, cmake should be able to locate the loader repo through the VulkanSDK environment variable
       -  The library can be built from the [Vulkan-Loader](https://github.com/KhronosGroup/Vulkan-Loader.git) repository.
+This can be done by setting 'CMAKE_INSTALL_PREFIX' and building 'install' target from within the Vulkan-Loader repo, noting the install location.
          In this case, the following option should be used on the cmake command line:

-             LOADER_REPO_ROOT=c:\developement\Vulkan-Loader
-         and use absolute (not relative) paths, like so: cmake -DLOADER_REPO_ROOT=c:\absolute_path_to\Vulkan-Loader ....
-         Currently, the build directory *must* be named either 'build' or 'build32'.
+             cmake -DVULKAN_LOADER_INSTALL_DIR=c:\absolute_path_to\Vulkan-Loader\install

 - [googletest](https://github.com/google/googletest.git)
   - This is an optional component, but required for building the validation layer tests.
 To install,